fau-is/IntroCS/Loops/README.md

             printf("i = %d, j = %d\n", i, j);

-Transfer the code above into a program that uses only one for loop instead of a double for loop
+Transfer the code above into a program that uses only one for loop instead of a double for loop Try not to use a while loop!

+Think of the logic behind nested loops (loops in loops in loops...) and the effect it has on the total times of iterating through specific code.

 {% spoiler "Hints" %}

-HINT: maybe division and modulo can be helpful
+HINT: division and modulo can be helpful

 {% endspoiler %}